Matthew-Vandergrift/PPO-for-Beginners/README.md

 # PPO for Beginners

+Just a brief little sanity check of my own implementations against some reference, below is all not my work

 ## Introduction
 Hi!
 My name is Eric Yu, and I wrote this repository to help beginners get started in writing Proximal Policy Optimization (PPO) from scratch using PyTorch.
 My goal is to provide a code for PPO that's bare-bones (little/no fancy tricks) and extremely well documented/styled and structured.
 I'm especially targeting people who are tired of reading endless PPO implementations and having absolutely no idea what's going on.